cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 end
 ```

-This will route all inbound emails to the `SupportMailbox`.
-The commented out
+The above example will route all inbound emails to the `SupportMailbox`.
+This lets you start focuing on the processing logic of the mailbox right away and
+update the routing as your needs evolve.

-example shows how you would route any inbound email with a `to` address
+The commented out example shows hoW you would route any inbound email with a `to` address
 containing `support` to the `SupportMailbox`.

-This lets you start focuing on the business logic of the mailbox right away and
-update the routing as your needs evolve.

-Now, everything is setup to forward _any_ inbound email to the `SupportMailbox` you may be wondering...
+With everything setup to forward _any_ inbound email to the `SupportMailbox` you may be wondering...

 **How do I send an email to my local Rails App?**